dmrickey/ckl-foundry-modules/ckl-roll-bonuses/README.md

 <details>
   <summary>How to customize crit range or multiplier (click to expand)</summary>

-  For brevity, I'll only list `fortune-`, but everything also applies to `misfortune-`.

   ### Keen - boolean flag
   * `keen-self`
     * place this flag on an attack/weapon/item/spell/etc. Any action for this Item will have its crit range doubled.